neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.0-with-Apache.md

 ## Set up Apache for PHP 8.0
-Execute the following commands on your DietPi:
+Execute the following commands on your DietPi to update the Apache configuration:

 ```bash
 # Symlink NCP PHP configuration